Project: MR1T cells and cancer

 The Chen-McCluskey group is part of the MAIT cell programme headed by Prof. Jim McCluskey, with a focus on MR1-Reactive T cells (MR1T) cells.

-The MAIT cell programme, also including the groups led by Dr Sidonia Eckle and Associate Professor Alexandra Corbett, has an ongoing interest on Mucosal-associated invariant T (MAIT) and MR1T cells.
+The MAIT cell programme, also including the groups led by Dr Sidonia Eckle and A/Prof Alexandra Corbett, has an ongoing interest on Mucosal-associated invariant T (MAIT) and MR1T cells.

 Since MR1 is monomorphic among individuals, the future develop of MR1T based immunotherapies, which will be applicable to all individuals (not dependent on HLA tissue type) is an extremely attractive concept, and would be advantageous compared to current conventional T cell-based immunotherapies.
 Towards this ultimate aim, our research projects address fundamental questions on MR1T cells, including discovering their agonist and antagonist ligands; investigating their roles in health and disease and developing immunotherapies in mouse models.